OctopusDeploy/Architecture/StyleGuide/Collections.md

 ## ToArray/ToList

-For the most part collection sizes in octopus are in the order of `100,000` or less.
+For the most part collection sizes in octopus are in the order of `100,000` or fewer.
 The performance impact of creating collections of that size is negligible compared to data access.
 We prefer the known behaviour that comes from a copied collection over the risk that a collection might be modified elsewhere.

 Internally `ToArray` and `ToList` use `ICollection.Count` to optimise the copy.

-The performance of `ToArray` and `ToList` are similar at our scale. `ToList` does not have to do a double copy of `ICollection.Count` is not available, however `Array`s have faster indexing times.
+The performance of `ToArray` and `ToList` are similar at our scale. `ToList` does not have to do a double copy if `ICollection.Count` is not available, however `Array`s have faster indexing times.

 ## Any and None

-Internally `Any()` (and by extensions `None`) have `O(1)` performance if the underlying collection is `ICollection` even if the variable type is `IEnumerable`
+Internally `Any()` (and by extension `None`) have `O(1)` performance if the underlying collection is `ICollection` even if the variable type is `IEnumerable`

 ## IEnumerable